-As the long as the file is structured data (spreadsheets and databases rather than documents or PDFs), the file type is not really an issue as the ALA can accept data in any well known data file format.
+As the long as the file is structured data (documents or PDFs need to be converted to a spreadsheet or database), the file type is not really an issue as the ALA can accept data in any well known data file format.
 However, data structured to match one of the ALA templates or Darwin Core will be much easier to integrate.
 We can also take a look at other schema but it will likely take longer to load as we convert it to Darwin Core for loading.

 What are the minimum mandatory fields needed by the ALA?